-mechanism: by 64-bit reference (Alpha and I64); by 32-bit reference (VAX)
+mechanism: by 64-bit reference (Alpha and Integrity servers)

 Time at which the timer expires.
-The daytim argument is the 64-bit address (on Alpha and I64 systems) or the 32-bit address (on VAX systems) of a quadword time value.
+The daytim argument is the 64-bit address (on Alpha and Integrity server systems) of a quadword time value.
 A positive time value specifies an absolute time at which the timer expires; a negative time value specifies an offset (delta time) from the current time.

-mechanism: by 64-bit reference (Alpha and I64); by 32-bit reference (VAX)
+mechanism: by 64-bit reference (Alpha and Integrity servers)

 AST service routine that is to execute when the timer expires.
-The astadr argument is the 64-bit address (on Alpha and I64 systems) or the 32-bit address (on VAX systems) of the procedure value of this routine.
+The astadr argument is the 64-bit address (on Alpha and Integrity server systems) of the procedure value of this routine.
 If you do not specify the value of astadr or specify it as 0 (the default), no AST routine executes.